browserengineering/book/book/http.md

 ======================

 Browsing the internet starts with a URL\index{URL},[^url] a short string that identifies a particular web page that the browser should visit.
-A URL looks like this:

 [^url]: "URL" stands for "uniform resource locator", meaning that it
     is a portable (uniform) way to identify web pages